 Without the necessary upgrades, compliance with lease terms cannot be met and the lodge may need to be closed to all those it is intended to benefit.
 Lack of a renovated lodge will result in a degraded recreational and educational experience for youth and families, rather than the maximization of its recreation and community value on the downtown and North Sacramento section of the American River Parkway.

 The State Lands Commission purchased the property in January 2013 from the Golden Empire Council, Boy Scouts of America, and leased the property to Sacramento Valley Conservancy for 25 years.
 The Conservancy is committed to using the property for youth camping and day programs, public river access and public and private events.
 However, the lodge and grounds require upgrades to serve families, youth and the community for generations to come, including Americans With Disabilities Act improvements, kitchen renovation, air conditioning and structural upgrades and repairs.
 Sacramento Valley Conservancy (the Conservancy or SVC) needs $600,000 to complete the design, permitting and construction of the lodge and grounds renovation.
-The Conservancy has lead funds of $130,000, including funds from the Sacramento Area Flood Control Agency, Wells Fargo, Teichert Construction and Sierra Health Foundation, but is seeking additional lead funders and significant pledges of in-kind assistance for the campaign by the end of 2013.
+The Conservancy has lead funds of $130,000, including funds from the Sacramento Area Flood Control Agency, Wells Fargo, Teichert Construction and Sierra Health Foundation, but is seeking additional lead funders and significant pledges of in-kind assistance for the campaign.

 In the North Sacramento Area, 56% of household incomes are below $30,000 per year, with another 37% below $75,000 per year; over 35% of households have children under 18 and half of those are single-parent families; over 30% of the total population is under 19; 65% of households rent and 70% of rents are below $600 per month, with another 29% being under $1,000 per month.
 The Conservancy hopes to fulfill this population’s need for an unprecedented urban open space sanctuary, as well as fulfill the needs of the regional citizenry for urban open space.